bridgetownrb/bridgetown/bridgetown-website/src/_docs/prototype-pages.md

 And then all the site's different categories will have archives pages at this location (e.g. `categories/awesome-movies`, `categories/my-cool-vacation`, etc.).
-And it enables pagination automatically, so you'd just use `paginator.documents` to loop through the posts like on any normal paginated page.
+And it enables pagination automatically, so you'd just use `paginator.resources` to loop through the posts like on any normal paginated page.
 Using `:prototype-term` in the page title will automatically put each archive page's term (aka the category name) in the output title.